kmspitzer/D3-Challenge/README.md

 assets/data/data.csv

-NOTE: State abbreviation text labelling code was located on the Stack Overflow community forum and modified to render the labels, and shared by
+NOTE: Collaboration with Rick Spitzer.
+State abbreviation text labelling code was located on the Stack Overflow community forum and modified to render the labels, and shared by
 Annette Broeren and Kevin Mickey.